ansible/lightbulb/facilitator/README.md

 ### Introduction to Ansible Tower Workshop

-**Scenario**: Providing basic instruction to students with limited experience using Ansible Tower to how it works and can be used to facilitate and manage Ansible automation in their organization.
+**Scenario**: Providing basic instruction to students with limited experience using Ansible Tower on how it works and can be used to facilitate and manage Ansible automation in their organization.

 **Run Time**: 1 Hour